fish-shell/fish-shell/doc_src/language.rst

 .. envvar:: LANG

-   This is the typpical environment variable for specifying a locale.
+   This is the typical environment variable for specifying a locale.
 A user may set this variable to express the language they speak, their region, and a character encoding.
 The actual values are specific to their platform, except for special values like ``C`` or ``POSIX``.

 .. envvar:: LC_ALL